The 19th century was marked by a strong desire to bring back the memories of what the Romantics believed to be a better past.

 7. Pioneer Building – Seattle, United States

 The Pioneer Building in Seattle is another great example of the magnificent Richardsonian Romanesque architectural style.
-It’s one of the most stunning landmarks in the city’s Pioneer Square District and was constructed between 1889 and 1892.
+It’s one of the most stunning landmarks in the Seattle’s Pioneer Square District and was constructed between 1889 and 1892.

 It’s one of the oldest buildings in the central business of the city because it was constructed shortly after the Great Seattle Fire of 1889, a calamity that destroyed just about every building in it.
 Although most parts of the building are Romanesque, it also features some Victorian-style designs.